Basuto Gun War: October 1880

 Frere was recalled to Britain and Major General Henry Hugh Clifford, who had temporarily succeeded him, opposed both the war and Sprigg's policies.
 Under the terms of the responsible government system, the Cape was responsible for its own internal security, with two British regiments being stationed in the region for the War Office's own purposes.
 Clifford insisted that no British troops should be committed for the suppression of the rebellion.
 In October, Clarke arrived at Wepener at the head of a force of 1,000 cavalry, 600 infantry, five artillery pieces, and 40 wagons.
 Clarke was aiming to relieve Mafeteng, whose garrison was forced to exchange messages written in Greek, since some Basuto chiefs spoke both English and French.
 Clarke's advance was slowed by deep mud, and the Basuto cavalry regularly harried the column with rifle fire before withdrawing.
-On 19 October, the Cape army reached Qalabane, an isolated kop half way between Wepener and Mafeteng.
+On 19 October, the Cape army reached Qalabane, an isolated kop halfway between Wepener and Mafeteng.
 Lerotholi had positioned 3,000 of his warriors behind a ridge that overlooked a nearby road.
 The advanced guard of the Cape Mounted Yeomanry came under rifle fire from the kop.
 Clarke ordered the artillery to fire upon the kop and dispatched 200 men from the 1st Cape Mounted Yeomanry to flank the kop from the left.
 CMY commander Captain Dalgety ordered his soldiers to dismount and assume an open order formation.
-Chief Seiso's led an charge of 300 axe-wielding Basuto cavalrymen on Dalgety's unit before the latter was able to reach the crest.
+Chief Seiso's led a charge of 300 axe-wielding Basuto cavalrymen on Dalgety's unit before the latter was able to reach the crest.
 The 2nd CMY reinforced Dalgety soon afterwards and captured a nearby village.
 The Cape army lost 32 killed and seven injured, while the Basuto lost 40 killed.
 The yeomanry was almost defenseless in hand-to-hand combat, as it was not yet issued bayonets or swords.
 The battle at Qalabane demoralized the Cape Mounted Yeomanry, which had previously successfully repulsed much larger bodies of enemy troops, but the Basuto hailed the clash as a great victory.
 Clarke reached Mafeteng, engaging in counter-insurgency operations in its vicinity until the end of the month before returning to the Cape.